martagrus/anniversary-project/README.md

 https://martagrus.github.io/anniversary-project/

 ## Description
 Page was built as an exercise to learn how to code.
-It will be changed yearly.
+It will be extended yearly.

 ## Built with
 HTML, CSS, JavaScript, Boostrap